2025–26 Regionalliga: Regionalliga Südwest

-18 teams from Baden-Württemberg, Hesse, Rhineland-Palatinate and Saarland will compete in the 14th season of the Regionalliga Südwest.
+18 teams from Baden-Württemberg, Hesse, Rhineland-Palatinate and Saarland competed in the 14th season of the Regionalliga Südwest.
 SV Sandhausen was relegated from the 2024–25 3.
 Liga.
 Schott Mainz was promoted from the 2024–25 Oberliga Rheinland-Pfalz/Saar, Sonnenhof Großaspach and TSG Balingen from the 2024–25 Oberliga Baden-Württemberg, and Bayern Alzenau from the 2024–25 Hessenliga.